salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 Unable to find device %s

+# spinner.device.boot

+Booting device %s

+# spinner.cert.gen

+Generating self-signed certificate

+# spinner.extract.archive

+Extracting archive

+# spinner.download.preparing

+Preparing to download

+# spinner.downloading

+Downloading

 # certificate.attention

----
+╔═══════════╗

-** ATTENTION **
+║ ATTENTION ║

----
+╚═══════════╝

 # certificate.installation.description

-If you haven not done so already, please install the self-signed certificate on your device before proceeding.
+If you have not done so already, please install the self-signed certificate on your device before proceeding.
 The certificate file is located at

 `%s`